External Ids for RPL7 Gene

 GeneCards Summary for RPL7 Gene

 RPL7 (Ribosomal Protein L7) is a Protein Coding gene.
-Diseases associated with RPL7 include systemic lupus erythematosus and lupus erythematosus.
+Diseases associated with RPL7 include esophagus squamous cell carcinoma and lupus erythematosus.
 Among its related pathways are Disease and Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein.
 GO annotations related to this gene include RNA binding and structural constituent of ribosome.
 An important paralog of this gene is RPL7L1.

 UniProtKB/Swiss-Prot for RPL7 Gene